thefakejj/Overwatch_teams/README.md

 $ pip install -r ./requirements.txt
 ```

-4. Set database scheme.
+4. Set database schema.
 (You'll need to have the psql database running)
 ```
 psql < documentation/schema.sql
 ```

-5. Go to the src folder and run the application using the command:
+5. Run the application using the command:
 ```
 flask run
 ```